 TUESDAY MAY 19, 11:00am - 1:00 pm

 Paint products surround us, often without our awareness of the chemicals they contain.
-We now spend about 90% of our time indoors, exposing us to these substances for most of our lives.
+We spend about 90% of our time indoors, exposed to these substances for most of our lives.
 The most common paint used globally is based in acrylic or synthetic latex, which is derived from petroleum and petrochemicals, and is high in embodied carbon.

 Alkemis Paint is made from minerals instead of petroleum.
 Mineral paint is durable and non-toxic, designed to nurture people’s health and protect the ecosystems in which we live.
 Hosted in our Healthy Materials library at the ICFF 2026, this workshop will offer a hands-on painting workshop with Maya Crowne and Price Latimer, Co-Founders of Alkemis Paint.

-Join us for this hands-on workshop, where you will experience mineral paint firsthand and feel how it’s similarly easy to apply yet differs in subtle, beautiful ways.
+Come try out what it is like to paint with rock instead of plastic.
+In this hands-on workshop, you will experience how mineral paint is easy to apply yet differs in subtle, beautiful ways.

 Partner Donations: